Yazan-22/riemann-integral-engine/README.md

  * selects a Riemann sum method (left, right, midpoint)
  * executes the numerical integration
  * prints the final approximation
+The application also supports optional visualization of the function and the approximated area under the curve using matplotlib.

 Responsibilities:

 1- Collecting user input